Symplectic cuts and open/closed strings I: Introduction

 \subsubsection{Acknowledgements}

-We are grateful to Tobias Ekholm, Marcos Mari\~no, Nikita Nekrasov, Mauricio Romo and Johannes Walcher for illuminating discussions.
+We are grateful to Tobias Ekholm, Marcos Mari\~no, Nikita Nekrasov, Mauricio Romo and Johannes Walcher for illuminating discussions, and the anonymous referee for careful reading and helpful suggestions.
 The work of L.\ C.\ is supported in part by STFC grant ST/T000708/1.
 The work of P.\ L.\ is supported by the Knut and Alice Wallenberg Foundation grant KAW2020.0307.